 Please enjoy this transcript of my answering my own 11 questions that are the foundation of Tribe of Mentors (and added in a few bonus answers).
-It was transcribed and therefore might contain a few typos.
-With some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the interview here or by selecting any of the options below.